You have the partner of your dreams, plane tickets in hand, and maybe a ring–it’s officially time to decide where to propose in Italy!

 On the Ponte Vecchio.

-Surrounded by glittering jewelry shops and boasting beautiful views of the Arno River on either side, Florence’s oldest bridge is an epic proposal spot (especially if you’d like to shop for the ring onsite!).
+Surrounded by glittering jewelry shops and boasting beautiful views of the Arno River on either side, Florence’s oldest bridge is an epic Italy proposal spot.

 This goes double if you happen to be planning your Florence proposal in April: the Bardini Gardens feature a tunnel of wisteria that makes an incredibly romantic proposal spot when in bloom!